By Sara Hoover

 are keeping that legacy alive by providing a helping hand to one another.
 Each semester

 more than 100 U of M students provide volunteer note-taking services to students with

 disabilities.
 Their generosity helps the University keep costs down while providing

 quality accommodations to fellow students.

-Student Disability Services, at the U of M since 1978, provides access to all programs
+Disability Resources for Students, at the U of M since 1978, provides access to all

-and activities for students with disabilities.
-The mission is to educate the campus
+programs and activities for students with disabilities.
+The mission is to educate

-community about disability, to educate students with disabilities about available
+the campus community about disability, to educate students with disabilities about

 The office has supplied note-takers since its inception.
 Who receives these services

 “Initially, probably the majority of the students registered with the office had physical